microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_renew.md

+---
+title: "group: renew"
+description: "Renews a group's expiration.
+When a group is renewed, the group expiration is extended by the number of days defined in the policy."
+---

 # group: renew

 Renews a group's expiration.
 When a group is renewed, the group expiration is extended by the number of days defined in the policy.

 ## Permissions

 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |